isomerpages/singapore-customs-old/_business_hidden_establishing-customs-value-for-imports/04b3-customs-exchange-rates.md

 An example is shown below:

-Question
+  -Question

   Company A sold 100 boxes of batteries to Company B at Cost, Insurance and Freight (CIF) US$10,000 but states that payment should be     settled in Singapore Dollars at S$13,700.
 Which of the 2 currencies should be used to determine the customs value?

-Answer
+  -Answer

   Since Company B paid for the batteries in Singapore Dollars, the amount of S$13,700 should be used to determine the customs value.

   However, if Company B is to pay US$10,000 to Company A, then the exchange rate should be used to convert US$10,000 to Singapore         Dollars to determine the customs value.

 ## Weekly Exchange Rates